antonfirsov/docs/2024/06-Jun/dotnet-maui-ui-testing-appium/dotnet-maui-ui-testing-appium.md

 ### What Appium isn't

 While we use Appium for our testing, Appium only provides a way to interact with the user-interface and facilitates UI testing.
 It does _not_ provide a way to actually run tests.
 For this you can use whatever runner you want.
-For use with .NET this will likely be NUnit or xUnit.
+For use with .NET this will likely be MSTest, NUnit or xUnit.
 Throughout this blog post we will be using NUnit, where applicable I will call out what might be different when you are using another test runner framework.

 ## Appium & .NET MAUI